Anil Kashyap: Early life

 Kashyap was born in Fremont, California in 1960.
 He graduated from Mission San Jose High School in 1978 and attended the University of California at Davis.
 He graduated from Davis in 1982 with highest honors, being elected to Phi Beta Kappa in 1981.
 He majored in Economics and Statistics.

 Federal Reserve

 Kashyap worked as a research assistant at the Federal Reserve Board of Governors from 1982 until 1984.
 After finishing graduate school, he returned and worked as a staff economist from 1988 until 1991.
 In both spells he worked in the Research and Statistics division in the section of that maintained the staff large scale econometric model.

 MIT

-Kashyap was a graduate student at the Massachusetts Institute of Technology in the Department of Economics from 1984 until 1988 – and completed his PhD in 1989.
+Kashyap was a graduate student at the Massachusetts Institute of Technology in the Department of Economics from 1984 to 1989.
 He worked as a teaching assistant for Rudiger Dornbusch and Stanley Fischer.
 The chair of his dissertation committee was Olivier Blanchard; Fischer and James Poterba were the other advisors.
 While at MIT, he was introduced to a number of students with whom he would eventually collaborate, including Ricardo Caballero, Takeo Hoshi, Gary Loveman, Raghuram Rajan, David Scharfstein, Jeremy Stein and David Wilcox.